gurung-p/kiwifruit-packhouse-data-warehouse-analytics/README.md

 They answer the “who, what, where, when” of our data and are used for slicing, filtering, and grouping in analytics.

 - `DimDate` – Standard date dimension for calendar attributes
-- `DimGrower` –  SCD2 grower attributes (code, name, region, active status)
+- `DimGrower` –  SCD2 (Slowly Changing Dimension Type 2) grower attributes (code, name, region, active status)
-- `DimBlock` – SCD2 orchard block attributes (block, grower, variety, hectares, region)
+- `DimBlock` – SCD2 (Slowly Changing Dimension Type 2) orchard block attributes (block, grower, variety, hectares, region)
 - `DimVariety` –  Kiwifruit varieties and maturity groups
 - `DimPackLine` – Packing line metadata (line name, site)
 - `DimCoolstore` – Coolstore rooms and site information